manell0/MileStone-3-Book-Review/README.md

 ### Color Scheme

-The main colors used throughout the website are teal, creamy white and little brown for headers.
+The main colors used throughout the website are teal and white.